BrayanFigueroa8/Codes_Robotic-Additive-Manufacturing-Cell-/README.md

 ## Node-RED Flow
 The file `nodered_flow.json` contains the Node-RED flow responsible for subscribing to the data via MQTT.
 This flow performs the data conversion, displays the dashboard graphics, and sends the data to the Firestore cloud storage.

-## IDEF0 Diagrams and DT Methodology
-The file `index.html` and the folder `IDEF0 DT Robotic Additive Manufacturing` contain the IDEF0 diagrams developed as the methodology for the creation and explanation of the Digital Twin (DT) of the robotic additive manufacturing cell.
-These diagrams can also be accessed at the following link: [IDEF0 DT Robotic Additive Manufacturing Cell](https://brayanfigueroa8.github.io/DT-Robotic-Additive-Manufacturing-Cell/).